Chinese finger trap

 A Chinese finger trap (also known as a Chinese finger puzzle, Chinese thumb cuff, Chinese handcuffs, and similar variants) is a gag toy used to play a practical joke on unsuspecting children and adults.
 The finger trap is a simple puzzle that traps the victim's fingers (often the index fingers) in both ends of a small cylinder woven from bamboo.
 The initial reaction of the victim is often to pull their fingers outward, but this only tightens the trap.
-The way to escape the trap is to push the ends toward the middle, which enlarges the openings and frees the fingers.
-The single-ended version, sold as a "girlfriend trap", has been available since at least 1870, when it was recorded as a "Mädchenfänger" or "girl catcher".
+The key to escape the trap is to push the ends toward the middle, which enlarges the openings and frees the fingers.

+History

+A single-ended version of the device, sold as a "girlfriend trap", has been available since at least 1870, back when it was recorded as Mädchenfänger or the German translation "Girl Catchers".
+The first recorded use of the term finger trap to characterize the toy was in 1900 in an American newspaper.
+The earliest known use of the term Chinese finger trap was in 1953, in an advertisement for the device in a newspaper in the American state of Ohio.

 Design

 The tightening is simply a normal behavior of a cylindrical, helically wound braid, usually the common biaxial braid.
 Pulling the entire braid lengthens and narrows it.
 The length is gained by reducing the angle between the warp and weft threads at their crossing points, but this reduces the radial distance between opposing sides and hence the overall circumference.
 The more one pulls, the more the circumference shrinks and the trap tightens.
 The same effect is used in specialized textile manufacturing, the Vivien Kellems cable grip, Indonesian woven fruit presses, and by fly-fishers.

 Chinese finger traps are not intended for use as restraint devices.
 Victims of the prank may break the bamboo strips through physical strength when they pull outwards, attempting to free their fingers and stretching the trap beyond its limits.